 • 10% price cut on all products

-• Excelerator Packs containing a wide range of E. EXCEL products at up to 40% off wholesale price
+• Excelerator Packs contain a wide range of E. EXCEL products at up to 40% off wholesale price

 • Set up a no-hassle autoship and automatically receive your personalized order every month

-• Choose an E. EXCEL pre-selected autoship order for a variety of products delivered automatically each month
+• Choose an E. EXCEL pre-selected autoship packs for a variety of products delivered automatically each month at an additional discount

 • Stick with the Club of Excellence for six months and receive a gift certificate equal to 3% of orders you placed in your first six months